ostadabbas/DeepPBM/README.md

 # DeepPBM: Deep Probabilistic Background Modeling

-This code is the implementation of the following paper in Pytorch:
+This code is the implementation of the following paper accepted to the ICPR2020 Workshop on Deep Learning for Pattern Recognition (DLPR20):

 DeepPBM: Deep Probabilistic Background Model Estimation from Video Sequences

-Authors: Behnaz Rezaei, Amirreza Farnoosh and Sarah Ostadabbas
+Authors: Amirreza Farnoosh, Behnaz Rezaei, and Sarah Ostadabbas Corresponding Author: ostadabbas@ece.neu.edu
-Contact: ostadabbas@ece.neu.edu

 ## Requirements